dansanderson/easyasm65/README.md

   * Use the F9 and F11 keys to display the listing as a scrolling display.
   * Use the built-in tools like `AUTO` and `RENUMBER` to manage line numbers.

 * Unlike a BASIC program, Edit mode does *not* preserve line numbers when saving files to disk.
 When you load your source file again later, it may have different line numbers assigned automatically.
-EasyAsm does not use line numbers for anything—it relies on labels to identify points in the program code—so this typically does not matter as it does in BASIC.
+EasyAsm does not use line numbers for anything—it relies on labels to identify points in the program code—so this typically does not matter.

 * Press **Mega+Shift** to toggle lowercase text mode, if you prefer lowercase for assembly language source files.
 In EasyAsm, labels and strings are case sensitive.
-Instructions, directives, and hexadecimal literals are not case sensitive.
+Instructions, directives, register names, and hexadecimal literals are not case sensitive.

 * Edit mode supports entering PETSCII codes into strings similarly to BASIC.
 When you enter a double-quote (`"`), the editor goes into "quote mode," and PETSCII control codes can be typed as special characters.
 This works well for string literals in EasyAsm assembly language programs.